 The French were ultimately successful and named it the French Congo (later French Equatorial Africa), with its capital at Brazzaville.
 The French colonies included Ubangi-Shari (Oubangui-Chari; which later became the Central African Republic), Chad, Gabon, and the Middle Congo (which became the Republic of the Congo).

 Later in the mid 19th century the Bobangi people from the Ubangi River area, who had become major slave traders, raided the nearby Baya and Mandjia peoples for captives.
 In exchange for captives, the slave traders received arms, which allowed them to continue to raid for more slaves.
 Though these raids largely ended by the end of the Century, they continued in the north until 1912 when Dar al-Kuti fell.
 The slave trade disrupted the societies in its wake and depopulated the region.
 It also created lasting tensions between ethnic groups.
-The ruling elite is still resented today by many in Central Africa because they tend to come from riverine groups akin to the Bobangi.
+The ruling elite is still represented today by many in Central Africa because they tend to come from riverine groups akin to the Bobangi.

 During the last two decades of the 19th Century, Belgium, Great Britain, Germany, and France competed for control of equatorial Africa.
 Belgium, Germany, and France each wanted the region that would eventually become the Central African Republic.
 The French were ultimately successful and named it the French Congo (later French Equatorial Africa), with its capital at Brazzaville.
 The French colonies included Ubangi-Shari (Oubangui-Chari; which later became the Central African Republic), Chad, Gabon, and the Middle Congo (which became the Republic of the Congo).